tlacaba/cse15l-lab-reports/lab-report-2-week-1.md

-# Remotely Connecting to a Computer with SSH!
+# Lab Report 2 - Week 1: Remotely Connecting to a Computer with SSH!

 In this tutorial we will cover: